-- advice on the development of appropriate infrastructure - services and supports to local communities (including people with a disability) - improving the well being and quality of life for children, youth, families and older people - the accessing and coordination (with other agencies)
+- advice on the development of appropriate infrastructure - services and supports to local communities - (including people with a disability) - improving the well being and quality of life for children, - youth, families and older people - the accessing and coordination (with other agencies) of multiple funding sources to stimulate local development.

-County Development Plan 2021-2027 [Offaly County Council]

-County Development Plans identify land use plans, and strategies for proper planning and sustainable development in a county.
+County Development Plan 2021-2027 [Offaly County Council] County Development Plans identify land use plans, and strategies for proper planning and sustainable development in a county.
 During 2021 Offaly County Council commenced the review of its existing County Development Plan 2014-2020 by preparing a new plan for the period 2021-2027.
 The process involves three stages of public consultation; the plan will be agreed by the County Council in Autumn 2021.

-The work of the Local Sports Partnership will be impacted in particular by aims and objectives proposed under the Community, Social and Cultural Development section on issues such as
+The work of the Local Sports Partnership will be impacted in particular by aims and objectives proposed under the Community, Social and Cultural Development section on issues such as social inclusio childcare

-social inclusio

-childcare

-elderly
+- elderly

-community facilitie
+- community facilitie

 play facilities

-youth
+sport and recreation

-open spaces
+- education - youth - open spaces

-Healthy Offaly Plan 2018-2021 [Offaly County Council]
+- Healthy Offaly Plan 2018-2021 [Offaly County Council]